 Spirituality Through The Experience Of Our Senses Spirituality may be experienced as being present in the moment connecting to what is spiritual through simply being, living, tragedy, death of a loved one, beauty, pain (see also Suffering & Love), certain disturbances, existential crisis, art, serenity, nature, our senses, the innocence of children, including our own childhood, the depths of humanity or simply whatever deeply moves us.
 We may experience a profound sense of awe or wonder, timelessness, altered state of consciousness, moments of illumination or depth of psychic awareness, which may reveal experiences of a new dimension beyond our self encountering forces beyond rational understanding.
 Others may also experience spirituality through a yearning for deep connection, hope, warmth of mankind, Love.

 Spirituality Through Experience Or Sense Of What's Divine Or Sacred The role of destiny may play a part in our search or sense for the divine or sacred.
-Maybe through deep connections with others, the wider world, nature, we may experience, recognise, honour a divine energy or ultimate being and want to meditate or have a desire to pray or have personal encounters with a spiritual entity, experience the holy or have sacred moments and want to nourish these.
-We may experience a sense of oneness, wholeness, unity, union, we may no longer separate Love from spirit.
+Maybe through deep connections with others, the wider world, nature, we may experience, recognise, honour a divine energy or ultimate being and want to meditate, have a desire to pray or have personal encounters with a spiritual entity, experience the holy or have sacred moments and want to nourish these.
+We may experience a sense of oneness, wholeness, unity, union.
+We may no longer separate Love from spirit.

-Spirituality - Our Possible Challenges Some of us may turn to spirituality as an escape from emotional difficulties, others towards a source of healing.
-How spirituality connects us to power, Love, moves us towards subjective reality or illusion so we are not overwhelmed by inflation or succumb to psychological disturbances so our ego remains intact may be challenging.
-Some may believe that by experiencing a spiritual path, journey that we can have all the things missing for us.
+Spirituality - Our Possible Challenges Some of us may turn to spirituality as an escape from emotional difficulties (see also Fleeing Towards Spiritual Enlightenment - Spiritual Bypass), others towards a source of healing.
+How spirituality connects us to power, love, moves us towards subjective reality or illusion so we are not overwhelmed by inflation or succumb to psychological disturbances where our ego remains intact and we are both autonomously individuated, self responsible yet part of the community with all living things (see also In Tune With Us, Community & The Wider World, Our Interdependence, Interconnectedness) may be challenging.
+Some may believe that by experiencing a spiritual path, journey that we can have all the things missing in our life.
 We may go about fixing ourselves or others so we can be happy.
-We may believe we have "made it", once we swap all our unhealthy habits always for spiritual practices, including yoga, meditation, mindfulness, prayer.
+We may believe we have "made it", once we swap all our unhealthy habits away for spiritual practices, "doing spirituality" as an activity, including yoga, meditation, mindfulness, prayer.
 Yet our actions may be hidden, controlling strategies to get all the good things we want (e.g. to be rich, happy, honest, peace of mind, etc.) telling ourself we want to learn, bypassing our feelings (especially avoiding difficult, uncomfortable feelings) as we are now on our spiritual journey.
-Yet we may use this spiritual path to fix (and ignore) these unwanted feelings, our inner child or false beliefs of our wounded self - wanting our anxiety, pain to go away.
+Yet we may use this spiritual path to fix (and ignore) these unwanted feelings, our inner child or false beliefs of our wounded self - wanting our pain, anxiety to go away.
 We may stay in our old control strategies.
-Our healing work may include listening to our inner child, noticing our intention and not use our spiritual path to ignore our essence.
+Taking responsibility for our spiritual life may be a challenge and our healing work may include listening to our inner child, noticing our intention and not use our spiritual path to ignore our essence.
 Pursuing spiritual enlightenment, with the ability to self-reflect, maintain humility and transparency may be a challenge for some, changing our lifestyle for others.
 We may want to explore and make sense of our experiences - some of which we may view as spiritual.
 Spiritually awake, we may be seeking a deeper connection to our own spiritual path, innate capacities and ideals - our full worth.
 We may be challenged with our own faith and trust issues.

-Fleeing Towards Spiritual Enlightenment - Spiritual Bypass Spiritual bypass happens when we use our spiritual practice through prayer, meditation, etc. or to "bliss out" as a way to get rid of or avoid taking personal responsibility for any difficult, uncomfortable feelings, anxiety, hurt, shame, wounds, anger, depression.
-Seeking spirituality without stopping finding, connecting with our self, ego intact, peace of mind, being in the present moment may inhibit our spiritual connection...
-Some of us may use our belief system to avoid feeling, expressing our psychological pain (see also Accessing Our Feelings, Healthily Expressing Feelings, Fully Feeling Our Feelings - Allowing Our Emotions To Flow), handing over our personal responsibility to spirituality.
-There may be an alienated, vulnerable, abandoned part of us (maybe our wounded self or inner child), who doesn't feel OK, with an overwhelming need to be loved and find their worth outside of themselves.
-We may find it hard to turn to our own loving adult for self-compassion, providing us with enough safety and love of our own, so this younger or wounded aspect of us is healed, acknowledged and accepted, OK and safe, integrated into our life - that our sense of self (I) remains without giving our self away.
-Disempowering us, we may bypass this process, fleeing towards the spiritual or become obsessed by religion, or hold a smug, insincere composure.
-The therapy may explore our intent when we meditate, pray, contact the spiritual - whether this is to avoid pain or connect with ourself and learn about love - loving ourself and others.
-A need for some may be to integrate spiritual or religious beliefs, aspects into our adult life, avoid magical beliefs, thinking, be centred, anchored, grounded, inhabiting our body and at the same time not avoid transcending our pain yet be personally empowered, including having our own personal will, free will - open to learning, so we don't lose, bypass our authentic sense of self with our own identity, faults, biology and shadow, enjoying intimate relationships and consciously choose to develop and live our own, authentic spiritual life.
-The counselling offers support in not ignoring our messy humanness, so called negative feelings, vulnerability, unwanted aspects, so we embrace our painful feelings, learn about what we are doing or thinking to cause our pain, taking responsibility, are fully human, embodied and divine.
+Fleeing Towards Spiritual Enlightenment - Spiritual Bypass Spiritual bypass happens when we use our spiritual practice through prayer, meditation, etc. or to "bliss out" like an addiction, as a way to get rid of or avoid other aspects of our life in order to escape challenging aspects of our life or as a result of past trauma.
+Fleeing towards spiritual enlightenment may include not taking personal responsibility for any difficult, uncomfortable feelings, anxiety, hurt, shame, wounds, anger, depression.
+(We may have become fascinated with the spiritual realm - leaving our body - see also Fleeing Our Body, the power of crystals, yet overlook that the spiritual path is about love.)
+Seeking spirituality without stopping, finding, connecting with our self, ego intact, peace of mind, being in the present moment may inhibit our spiritual connection, Our spiritual life may be another form of control, handing over our personal responsibility to spirituality.
+One challenge may be to take control back into ourself, stand in our own autonomous power.
+Some of us may use our belief system to avoid feeling or expressing our psychological pain (see also Accessing Our Feelings, Healthily Expressing Feelings, Fully Feeling Our Feelings - Allowing Our Emotions To Flow).
+With an overwhelming need to be loved and find our worth outside of themselves, there may be an alienated, vulnerable, abandoned part of us (maybe our inner child), who doesn't feel OK.
+And it may be that our wounded self is motivated to be in charge, convincing us that we are on a spiritual life, yet without loving ourselves, others.
+We may find it hard to turn to our own loving adult for self-compassion, providing us with enough safety and love of our own, so this wounded aspect of us is healed, OK and safe, integrated into our life - that our sense of self (I) remains without giving our self away.
+Disempowering ourself, we may bypass this process, fleeing towards the spiritual or become obsessed by religion, maybe holding a smug, insincere composure without being appropriately engaged, authentic in our life.
+Experiencing some sort of identity crisis, a need for some may be to integrate spiritual or religious beliefs and aspects into our adult life, avoid magical beliefs, thinking, be centred, anchored, grounded, inhabiting our body and at the same time not avoid transcending our pain so we are personally empowered.
+This may include experiencing our own personal will, free will - open to learning, so we don't lose, bypass our real sense of self with our own identity, faults, biology and shadow, enjoying intimate relationships and consciously choosing to develop and live our own, authentic spiritual life.
+Therefore the therapy may explore our intent when we meditate, pray, contact the spiritual - whether this is to avoid pain or connect with ourself and learn about love, alongside the qualities of our inner child being integrated into our life, that we feel internally safe.
+The spiritual counselling also offers support in not ignoring our messy humanness, so called negative feelings, vulnerability, unwanted aspects, so we embrace our painful feelings, learn about what we are doing or thinking to cause our pain, take responsibility, are fully human, embodied and divine.